Are you interested in supporting our large scale events, such as open days and applicant days, on a one-off basis?

 Sounds good – how do I sign up?

-If you’re interested, please complete this form to add your details to our mailing list, so we can email you work opportunities in future.
+If you’re interested, please complete this form to add your details and availability.
+Please note that your details will also be added to our mailing list, so we can email you about work opportunities in future.
 When we are looking for help, we will email out the details.
 This tends to happen in the run up to open days (and online open days) and Clearing (which takes place in August).
 Following this if we are able to give you a shift, we will confirm this by email.
 Please note we usually get a very large number of students interested in working as helpers so are not able to offer everyone work.

 Please note – this is just one of several potential ways to work for the University – you may also like to look at this page which has details of our SRO Student Ambassador job – a more on-going role with a competitive application/interview process.
 Other teams around the university may also employ students (we are not the only team working with Student Ambassadors) – you could also look at the advice on the Careers team pages, ask in your school office, or the Students Union.